matteodelucchi/latex-article-template/README.md

         - How long does the pipeline take to complete?
         - What is an artifact?

-2. **Modify the Workflow to Run Only on the Main Branch**:
+2. **Modify the Workflow to Run Only on the `main` Branch**:
    - Edit the `.github/workflows/latexBuild.yml` file to ensure the workflow runs only on the `main` branch.
    - Push a change to a different branch and observe if the workflow is triggered.
 What do you observe?

 3. **Use an Action to Speed Up the Compilation Process**:
    - Go to the [GitHub Marketplace](https://github.com/marketplace?type=actions) and search for an action that can compile LaTeX documents (hint: use `texlive` as a keyword).
    - Modify the workflow to use an action to speed up the LaTeX compilation process.
    - Observe the pipeline run time before and after adding the action.
-What do you observe and why?
+What do you observe, and why?

 4. **Add a Second Workflow Using the TeX Live Docker Image**:
    - Create a new workflow file `.github/workflows/latex-docker.yml` that uses the [TeX Live Docker image](https://hub.docker.com/r/texlive/texlive) to compile the document.